devcollaborative/drupal8-devcollab-lightship/README.txt

 Steps detailed here: https://css-tricks.com/gulp-for-beginners/

+  1. Install a version of node that is known to work - nvm use This will find the version of node specifced in the .nvmrc file.

-  1. Initialize Node Package Manager - npm init
+  2. Initialize Node Package Manager - npm init
   This will generate a package-lock.json file, which *should* be committed in Git.

-  2. If you have Gulp installed globally (see the CSS Tricks link above for instructions), then save it locally to this project with: npm install gulp --save-dev
+  3. If you have Gulp installed globally (see the CSS Tricks link above for instructions), then save it locally to this project with: npm install gulp --save-dev

-  3. Type npm i to have npm install the dependencies for the project per package.json.
+  4. Type npm i to have npm install the dependencies for the project per package.json.
 You should be ready to compile now!

 Gulp Tasks